wpwheels/wpentrepreneur/readme.txt

 == Copyright ==

-WPEntrepreneur Theme, (C) 2023 WP Wheels WPEntrepreneur is distributed under the terms of the GNU GPL.
+WPEntrepreneur Theme, (C) 2024 WPWheels
+WPEntrepreneur is distributed under the terms of the GNU GPL.

 WPEntrepreneur Theme bundles the following third-party resources: